top of page

 Perched on the far western edge of India, squeezed between the Arabian Sea and the Pakistani border, and spanning the Thar Desert and the Great Rann of Kutch, sits the desert region of Kutch, located in the state of Gujarat.

 This region, as well as Sindh across the border in Pakistan, is a rich, cultural melting pot and, in our opinion, a textile Mecca.
-Despite historical challenges, such as division and migration at the time of partition and reoccurring earthquakes, and an extreme climate, a vast number of unique and beautiful textile traditions local to this region thrive here.
-This is thanks to the dedication of it's Master Artisans and a handful of local organisations.
+Despite historical challenges, such as division and migration at the time of partition, reoccurring earthquakes and an extreme climate, a vast number of unique and beautiful textile traditions local to this region thrive here.
+This is thanks to the dedication of its Master Artisans and a handful of local organisations.

 These Master Artisans are art/craft ambassadors for ancient textile traditions, and are celebrated by textile aficionados worldwide for bringing Kutch's textile heritage successfully into the 21st century.